Bleuje/processing-animations-code/README.md

 To better understand the examples, those new to creative coding or looking for additional context might find it helpful to first explore the [**tutorials on my website**](https://bleuje.com/tutorials/).
 In particular, the "[Replacement Technique](https://bleuje.com/tutorial4/)" and the tutorial about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/) provide context and foundational knowledge.

-I hope that this collection of animation source code might serve as a helpful educational resource for those interested in delving deeper into the world of Processing-based animations.
+I hope that this collection of animation source code might serve as a valuable resource for those interested in delving deeper into the world of Processing-based animations, whether for educational purposes or simply to satisfy their curiosity.
 I hope that my work could inspire and support others on their creative journeys, just as beesandbombs' work has done for me.

 ## Acknowledgments and Licensing